survivechinaflu/survivechinafludotcom/index.md

 ## Food

 Store 1200-2000 Calories worth of food per person, per day.
 Emergency food supplies, MREs, and freeze dried food are all excellent options.
 They are also mostly depleted by this point.
 Supplement with economical, shelf-stable goods like dried beans and rice, flour, etc. Consider buying from stores like Costco or commercial food suppliers (GFS, etc.).
-Youo can also buy canned food.
-MAKE SURE YOU HAVE A CAN OPENER.
+If you are depending on canned food, MAKE SURE YOU HAVE A CAN OPENER.

 ## Vitamins